 Taazyeh also plays a significant role in preserving associated crafts, such as costume-making, calligraphy and instrument-making.
 Its flexibility has led it to become a common language for different communities, promoting communication, unity and creativity.
 Taazyeh is transmitted by example and word of mouth from tutor to pupil.

 Credits: Seyed Azim Mousavi, director.
-Iranian Cultural Heritage Handicrafts and Tourism Organization, publisher.
+Iranian Cultural Heritage Handicrafts and Tourism Organization, producer.